marcomilon/docker/README.md

-# My Personal development enviroment
+# My Personal development environment

 You need to download and install Docker
 See [Docker](https://www.docker.com/)